-Students in the BSc in Agricultural/Food Business Management program must choose one specialization: Agricultural Business Management, or Food Business Management.
-This must be chosen before entering third year but may be chosen as early as the beginning of the first year.
+Students in BSc Agricultural Food Business Management will choose one specialization: Agricultural Business Management, Food Processing Business Management, or Food Service Business Management.
+This must be chosen before entering third year, but may be chosen as early as the beginning of the first year.

-For the most current university program and transfer information, please see the Academic Advising homepage at www.rdc.ab.ca/academic_advising.
-Click on Planning Guides.
+For the most current university program and transfer information, see the Planning Guides in Academic Advising.